-Many managers know their companies have an employee engagement problem.
-They also understand that by recognizing staff members more often (and in the right way), they can mend damaged bridges.
-However, the difficult part comes when these professionals attempt to employ an engagement strategy that recognizes employees “the right way.”
+Many managers know their company needs to implement an employee recognition program.
+They also understand that by recognizing staff members more often (and in the right way), they can improve employee morale and retention.
+However, the difficult part comes when these professionals attempt to employ a rewards strategy that recognizes employees “the right way.”
 Unfortunately, many of these plans fall flat.

-In previous articles we’ve published, How to put your engagement plan into action and How peers help peers feel happy & appreciated at work, we discussed detailed ways managers can implement a plan that involves both upper management and employees.
+In previous articles like How to Develop an Engagement Plan that Works and Peer-to-Peer Appreciation: Why It’s Vital to Your Workplace, we discussed detailed ways managers can implement an employee recognition program that involves both upper management and employees.

-But in order to build a successful plan, managers need to understand what they should keep out of it.
-The best way to do this is by abandoning some widely accepted – but not necessarily true – theories about what makes employees happy, more engaged, and productive.
+But to build a successful employee recognition program, managers need to understand what they should keep out of it.
+The best way to do this is by abandoning some widely accepted — but not necessarily true — theories about what makes employees happy, more engaged, and productive.

 Here are three employee recognition myths managers need to immediately remove from their HR plans:

-There’s no better way to start than to debunk the biggest myth of all: that recognizing employees is overrated, and it’s OK to work them to the bone and move onto the next set of employees.
+There’s no better way to start than to debunk the biggest myth of all: that recognizing employees is overrated, and it’s okay to work them to the bone until they quit.

 All too often (and trust us when we say it happens a lot) companies don’t take the time to value their workforce’s contributions.
-In fact, a survey commissioned by O Great One! found that just over 80 percent of Americans feel like their employers fail to recognize them enough.
-As well, 40 percent of these employees claimed they would work harder if their employers took the time to recognize them.
+In fact, a survey commissioned by O Great One! found that just over 80% of Americans feel like their employers fail to recognize them enough.
+As well, 40% of these employees claimed they would work harder if their employers took the time to recognize them.

 Companies that spend even a small portion of their time and budget recognizing employees will find that they’re rewarded handsomely in the form of more motivated employees who will ultimately help improve their bottom line.

-People like being awarded money, but many employees actually prefer non-cash rewards if the award is substantial enough.
+People like being awarded money, but many employees actually prefer non-cash rewards if the reward is substantial enough.

-In an Incentive Research Foundation study of 452 people, 65 percent of respondents said they would choose a non-cash reward if “other experimental elements were optimal.”
+In an Incentive Research Foundation study of 452 people, 65% of respondents said they would choose a non-cash reward if “other experimental elements were optimal.”

 For example, the reward people wanted most was a destination vacation to network with other people, but they wanted it to be presented by executives in a public setting.“How companies reward employees greatly factors into their overall satisfaction with that reward.”